matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

 ### Step 1: Install Dependencies

-The project's backend server relies on several Node.js packages (like Express).
+The project's backend server relies on several Node.js packages (like Express and Winston).
 These are listed in the `package.json` file.

 1. Open your terminal or command prompt.
 2. Navigate to the root directory of the project (the folder containing `package.json`).